 Comp Summit is Maine’s annual, system-wide event for the workers’ compensation community.
-Each year we crunch the numbers, parse the language of the statue, and look to the future.
+Each year we crunch the numbers, parse the language of the statute, and look to the future.
 The quality education at this conference reaches the legal community, occupational health and wellness providers, insurers and adjusters, case managers, and Maine employers and employees alike.
-We seek continuing education credit for Maine and New Hampshire attorneys, case managers (CCM, CRC, CDMS), and human resource professionals (HRCI general credit).
+We seek continuing education credit for Maine attorneys, case managers (CCM, CRC, CDMS), and human resource professionals (SHRM CP and SHRM SCP credit and HRCI general credit).

 → Our mission is the pursuit of common ground for injured workers, Maine employers and the Workers’ Compensation Board.
 We analyze the law’s impact on a tactical “day to day” basis and its strategic impact on employee rights, the business climate in Maine, and the grand bargain that created workers’ compensation systems in the first place.

-Registration fee is $440 ($410 for each additional person from the same company).
-Fees provide access to all conference educational programs, the Comp Summit EXPO, conference meals, receptions, and entertainment.
-Overnight accommodations at the Samoset start at $157/night plus a $25 resort fee per night.
-Once you register you will receive a special access code for obtaining an overnight room.
+Overnight accommodations at the Samoset start at $182/night plus a $25 resort fee per night.
+Once you register you will receive a special group booking code for obtaining an overnight room.
 The codes are distributed on a first-come, first-served basis to conference registrants.

 2017 Continuing Education applications are in progress.
 The approved numbers are not available at this time, but here is what we are applying for: